-Fish Finder Review 2022 – Which sounder should I buy for my Kayak, tinnie or boat.
+Fish Finder Review 2023 – Which sounder should I buy for my Kayak, tinnie or boat?
 With kayak fishing and boating booming, this has become a very common question.
 However, this question is generally answered by your available budget, fishing style and features required.
-This guide will walk you through the available features and price ranges to help you decide.
+This guide will walk you through the available features and price ranges to help you make an informed decision.

 Watch the video below of s roadtesting a Lowrance Elite ti2 7 sounder in a Hobie Pro Angler Kayak.
 You can also see more Kayak Fishing Videos.